Winter Business Continuity – Are you prepared?

 Think about whether your premises are easy to get to.
 Can your staff or suppliers get there easily if it snows?
 Are you at risk if it floods?
 Do you have alternative premises you could use?
 Are the roads/public transport usually at risk where you are?
 Is it time to enable remote and home working?

 What are your business critical processes?
 Are telephones a must?
 Internet?
 Power?
 How old is your hardware?
 Is any data at risk of being lost as a result of power outages etc. Should you look at improving your systems or cloud technologies to safeguard against weather impact?

 If your business relies on supplies and or stock being able to get to you, is this feasible in bad weather?
 Do you need orders to be collected/sent out?
 Could you manage this if suppliers couldn’t get to you?

-It’s often overlooked, but do your staff or contractors have the facility/tools needed to do what you are paying them to do?
+It’s often overlooked, but do your employees have the tools required to complete their work?
 Considering all the above, can your staff get to alternative locations?
 Can they work from home?
 Do you have the technologies to enable flexible working to aid business continuity?

 At Arden Group we can deliver a complete Winter Continuity solution, from Office 365 for file sharing and remote access, SIP trunks and hosted voice for teleworking and robust data backup solutions, should the worst happen.